-- Survivor: Fan Characters Season Eight: Madison, a pretty but shallow model, gets angry at her showmance partner, the handsome but stupid Brenton Bubbles, because he yelled at her.
+- Survivor: Fan Characters Season Nine: Madison, a pretty but shallow model, gets angry at her showmance partner, the handsome but stupid Brenton Bubbles, because he yelled at her.
 In her dream.
 The onlookers are baffled by this.

 - In Nedroid, Beartato has gone missing and Reginald is searching for him.
 He decides he needs to think like Beartato in order to find him, then through a bizarre train of logic, the Beartato in his imagination threatens to kill Reginald.
 The Alt Text reads "For weeks afterward, Reginald is angry at Beartato over this."